MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

     This method requires you to create a new SRV record, and set an NTFS deny permission for users on the AD RMS publishing endpoint.

-- For Windows computers that don't use Office 2016:
+- For Windows computers that don't use Office 2016 click-to-run:

     You cannot use DNS redirection and instead, must use registry edits.
 If you have a mix of Office 2016 and other versions of Office, you can use this single method for all Windows computers, or a combination of DNS redirection and editing the registry.